PietroUras/VRMoodboarding/Docs/TEST_RESULTS.md

 ---

-Here is the corrected and clarified version of your **Hybrid Mode Input Distribution** section, with improved structure and updated explanation based on your description of **close** vs **far** window contexts:

----

 ## 🧠 Gesture vs Button Usage in Hybrid Mode

 In hybrid mode, user preferences vary depending on the type of action and the spatial context.